 When the program is running on your Mac, your affected browser will be redirected to Safe Finder services.
 The program hijacks Safari, Chrome and Firefox by setting the homepage, new tab URL and default search engine to load one of the following suspicious domains – search.safefinder.com, search.macsafefinder.com, search.safefinderformac.com

 Beware as questinable websites that host hoax search engines like the ones mentioned above tend to present ads and corrupted pages in the search results.
 The main search page can be viewed from the screenshot given below:

 What’s more, all these bogus search engines redirect all search queries to search.yahoo.com – the official Yahoo search domain.

 The so-called Safe Finder virus is a browser hijacker that generates search results powered by Yahoo search.
 If you use its services and interact with Web links, advertisements and other content from its search pages, you risk visiting bogus and potentially dangerous websites.

-Be aware that each search that you do on its pages will be sending information to servers connected to this Safe Finder browser hijacker.
-The pages displayed in an image further below can replace the homepage, new tab and default search of every browser that you have installed.
+Be aware that each search that you do on its pages will be sending information to servers connected to this Safe Finder Mac Hijacker.
+The pages displayed in an image further below show how every your search may end up – redirected to Yahoo search:

-The website can push advertisements and lots of redirects that can put browser cookies on your Mac system, and they can track your online activity.
+Safe Finder can also push advertisements and lots of redirects that can put browser cookies on your Mac system, and they can track your online activity.
 Other, more advanced tracking technologies could have been used, too.
 Be wary of the information you provide on such search pages, especially on ones, associated with the Safe Finder browser hijacker.
 Refrain from clicking on suspicious advertisements and links that can pop up.